1.1 This website is operated by Gookie Dough (‘we’, ‘us’ or ‘our’).

 3.3.2 A gift voucher is non-transferable and cannot be sold, resold or redeemed in whole or in part for cash or any other form of credit.
 You should therefore note that if you choose to purchase goods of a lower value than those described on the gift voucher, we will neither issue you with a gift voucher for the remaining value nor will we pay you a part cash refund of the gift voucher but we will hold the balance which you have not spent to your credit to be used against further orders and we keep a record of all current vouchers and unused balances on vouchers; and

-3.3.3 Gift cards are valid for an indefinite period.
+3.3.3 Gift cards are valid for an indefinite period and are non-refundable.

 3.4 You agree to indemnify us in full against all costs, expenses and outgoings incurred by us in obtaining payments from you in the event that a failed payment occurs.
 We may, at any time after a failed payment has occurred, ask a debt collection agency to collect payments from you.